 Brazil’s Bold Stand Against Domestic and Sexual Violence

-Built on the message that gender-based violence is preventable, the flagship campaign video features football legends like Cafú, Raí, and Carlo Ancelotti.
-By including these influential figures, the campaign aims to engage a broad audience, especially men, in taking shared responsibility for cultural change.
+The initiative was launched with a flagship public service campaign video produced by EBC.
+The video features football legends like Cafú, Raí, and Carlo Ancelotti, all saying NO MORE to the myths and excuses that have enabled violence to persist.
+By including these influential figures, the campaign aims to engage a broad audience, women and men, in taking shared responsibility for cultural change.
 This video is the start of an ongoing media effort that will grow leading up to the 2027 tournament.

 0:00